Mathwell/Mathwell.github.io/_posts/2019-06-09-arrow_function.markdown

  At 6 am my cup is empty, my cats are gone, the room is all stuffed with a bright sunlight, and the whole world of ES6 is flipped upside down.
 And it will never be the same…

- Just for fun
- Exercises from Kyle Simpson: Go crazy with an arrow functions and rewrite them to an arrow function and get experience all this mess yourself.

 >**Just for fun**